skip to content

 Seminars & classes

-There is an extensive seminar programme onsite and students can also attend seminars held in the Cambridge Biomedical Campus and the University.
-Students are able to attend a number of training courses in transferable and general research skills.
+There is an extensive seminar programme on-site, and students can also attend seminars held at the Cambridge Biomedical Campus and the University.
+Students can attend a number of training courses in transferable and general research skills.
 The LMB runs a series of lectures on Biophysical and Molecular Biology Techniques that all postgraduate students are expected to attend.

 Lectures

-Students are expected to attend the Laboratory Annual Symposium, the Postgraduate Student Lecture series in October each year - which comprises lectures by faculty members, as well as the first year PhD student lectures, usually held in October.
+Students are expected to attend the Laboratory Annual Symposium and the Postgraduate Student Lecture series, which comprises lectures by faculty members, as well as the first-year PhD student talks, usually held in October each year.

 Posters and Presentations